Dinesh-jangir/Model_Evaluation/README.md

-# Model Evaluation on Classification Models
+# Model Evaluation and Hyperparameter Tuning

 This project demonstrates **model evaluation techniques** for classification models using standard metrics and visualizations.
 The goal is to assess the performance of machine learning models and understand their strengths and weaknesses through various evaluation methods.